limekast/NCMP/Channel category.md

 The category with the least sort order number appears first and the category with the largest sort order number appears in the end.

 ## When to use sort channels by category ?
-An educational institution can have categories like Students, Faculty, Admin, Stakeholders.
-Channels of a type/category can be grouped together.
+An educational institution can have categories like Channels of a type/category can be grouped together.
 Channels for students can be configured under the category student

 ## When to user channel categories and when to use roles ?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5MDY5ODUwNSwyMDQwMTM2OTI0XX0=
+eyJoaXN0b3J5IjpbLTkyMzU1NTczMSwtMjkwNjk4NTA1LDIwND
+AxMzY5MjRdfQ==
 -->